ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/data_sources/index.rst

 IHME central computation maintains functions for accessing GBD data, referred to as "Shared Functions." `The main HUB page for shared functions can be found here <https://hub.ihme.washington.edu/display/SF/Shared+Functions+Home>`_

-Note that there is a central computation maintained conda environment that is guarenteed to have the latest version of all GBD shared functions, called :code:`gbd_env`, as described on the Shared Functions HUB page.
+Note that there is a central computation maintained conda environment that is guaranteed to have the latest version of all GBD shared functions, called :code:`gbd_env`, as described on the Shared Functions HUB page.

 - Note that archived GBD rounds (for example, GBD 2017) may require archived GBD environments to access - see the "Current and Archive GBD environments" subpage for more details.